konnov/bymc/bymc/README.txt

 4. RUNNING

+4.1.
+SPIN

 # checking models with concrete parameters using spin
 ./verifyco-spin 'N=3,T=1,F=1' ${spin13-benchmarks}/cond-consensus.pml termination

-# parameterized model checking with the abstraction-refinement
+Parameterized model checking with the abstraction-refinement:

-./verifypa-spin ${fmcad13-benchmarks}/bcast-byz.pml relay
+./verifypa-spin ${benchmarks}/bcast-byz.pml relay

 (you can invoke verifypa-* scripts from any directory you want)